THE MUSIC OF THE MOUNTAINS

 Werner Heisenberg Quantum physicist

-When butterflies sense rain they usually go and hide.
-Midway through the second session, the Pasha was still happily sat there, but now, it felt as heavy as a bag of sugar.
-As weather conditions deteriorated the other butterflies disappeared.
-I was really very surprised that the Pasha stayed, but stay she did, for another full session.
-So now I have 30 minutes of video in total.
-I clicked the shutter release to start another session.
+When butterflies sense rain, they usually hide.
+But midway through the second session, the Pasha was still perched on my hand, even as the storm rolled closer.
+By then she felt as heavy as a bag of sugar.
+As the weather deteriorated, the other butterflies vanished, but she stayed.
+Another full session.
+Thirty minutes of video in total.
+I clicked the shutter release to begin a third.